NuGet/Home/accepted/2024/support-nuget-authentication-plugins-dotnet-tools.md

 - One version of a tool is used for all directories on the machine.
 The `tool path` option aligns well with the NuGet plugins architecture design, and hence, it is the recommended approach for installing and executing NuGet plugins.

+By implementing this specification, we offer plugin authors the option to use .NET tools for plugin deployment.
+On the consumer side, these plugins will be installed as a `tool path` global tool.
+This eliminates the need to maintain separate versions for `.NET Framework` and `.NET Core`.
+It also simplifies the installation process by removing the necessity for plugin authors to create subcommands like `codeartifact-creds install/uninstall`.

 We should consider adding `dotnet nuget plugin install/uninstall/update` commands to the .NET SDK as wrappers for the `dotnet tool install/uninstall/update` commands.
 This would simplify the installation process by eliminating the need for users to specify the NuGet plugin path, making the process more user-friendly and platform-independent.